rajatroel/bot-files/README.md

 ---

+## Section 6: Step 5 - Run Shizuku on your device using wireless debugging

+1. **Download the Latest Shizuku app and install it on your device.
+2. **Run it on your device using wireless debugging.
+You can search for how to run it on youtube, and choose the appropriate way to run it for your specific device.
+3. When Shizuku is successfully running, visit this telegram channel for initial setup tutorial.

+All done!

+## Other information

-## 🛠️ Section 6: Step 5 — Import & Configure MacroDroid
+## 🛠️ How to Import & Configure MacroDroid

-1. **Download the Latest Macrodroid [backup.mdr](https://github.com/rajatroel/bot-files/releases/download/v1.0/backup.mdr) file** to your phone's `Download` folder.
+1. **Download the Latest Macrodroid [Replica.mdr](https://github.com/rajatroel/bot-files/releases/download/v1.0/Replica.mdr) file** to your phone's `Download` folder.
 2. Open **MacroDroid** → tap the **Export/Import** tile on the home screen.
 3. Check the box for **Reset variables on import**.
 4. Tap **Storage** (under Import), select the downloaded `backup.mdr` file from your `Download` folder, and tap **Clear existing and import all**.